LeonData/GettingAndCleaningData_Project/CodeBook.md

 a tidy data set in the following format:

 * Subject ID (numeric, values from 1 to 30 inclusive)
-* Activity label (character, one of the following:
+* Activity label (character), one of the following:
   	1. WALKING
 	2. WALKING_UPSTAIRS
 	3. WALKING_DOWNSTAIRS